Study paves the way for a blood test to predict Alzheimer's

 Alzheimer's is the most common form of dementia, a brain-wasting disease which in 2010 was estimated to be costing the world $604 billion a year.
 The fatal disease affects 44 million people worldwide, with the number set to triple by 2050, the campaign group Alzheimer's Disease International says.

-Several big pharma firms including Roche ROG.VX, Eli Lilly (LLY.N), Merck & Co (MRK.N) and Johnson & Johnson (JNJ.N), are pursuing various approaches to get to the root cause of Alzheimer's and try to find treatments to halt its progression.
+Several big pharma firms including Roche, Eli Lilly , Merck & Co and Johnson & Johnson, are pursuing various approaches to get to the root cause of Alzheimer's and try to find treatments to halt its progression.

 Yet over the past 15 years, more than 100 experimental Alzheimer's drugs have failed in trial.
 Lovestone and other experts believe this may be because drug trials are conducted too late, in patients whose condition has already gone too far.